therealsatya/15440web/_pages/slides.md

 professional career.
 However, you should not distribute them in printed or electronic form at any time.

-The slides can be found [here](https://www.cs.cmu.edu/afs/andrew/course/15/440/classnotes).
+The slides can be found in AFS at /afs/andrew/course/15/440/classnotes.